Sharanya510/Acceleration_via_intel_optimization_for_pytorch/README.md

 After Acceleration, with inference, the execution time is 36.8 ms, this is the Imperative mode.

-There is an other mode, which is TouchScript mode, this is generally used for obtaining further optimizations In this mode, the execution time obtained is 9.52 ms. A graph is attached below.
+There is an other mode, which is TorchScript mode, this is generally used for obtaining further optimizations In this mode, the execution time obtained is 9.52 ms. A graph is attached below.

 ![output](output.png)